SoftBank Robotics America · Web Portal + Mobile

 Did the robot run the right route?

-Operators had no feedback loop.
-A completed route didn't mean a good route.
-This drove the decision to surface completion percentage and map overlays together.
-Gaps were visible at a glance, not buried in raw numbers.
+Admins and operators had no feedback loop.
+A completed route didn't mean a good route if there are obstacles to navigate around.
+This drove the decision to surface completion percentage alongside maps.
+Gaps were visible at a glance, where the robot missed cleanings in brown.
 This helped the customer success team improve route making and efficiency over time.

-Grouping assists by location surfaced physical obstructions customer success could flag proactively.
+Surfacing assists by location helped customer success teams flag physical obstructions.

 02